Relayium

 receive: someone sends you a file across networks

 This is the receiving half of relayium send.
-The other person picks a short code and tells you what it is over any channel you both trust — a call, a chat message — then runs relayium send <path> <code> on their end.
-You run receive with the same code:
+The other person runs relayium send <path> on their end (after relayium login); their CLI mints a 6-digit code, good for 5 minutes, and prints it.
+They tell you what it is over any channel you both trust — a call, a chat message.
+You run receive with that code:

 # or into a specific directory